Your navigation menu is the menu that typically shows along the top header of your website.

 Different sites and different requirements will at times mean you need more than a standard page for your menu.
 Below we cover what each are for, and how they can be used.

-This will open your different options for creating a page or menu item.
-We'll cover each of these below.
+This will open different options for creating a page or menu item.
+Each option is covered in detail below.

 Page name |